whistlegraph/aesthetic-computer/README.txt

       - [] auth0 based auth or some form of auth... hmm...
       - [] stripe paywall
     - [] The handle system would be shared among ac users.

+*** gen music ***
+  - [] Make some generative ambient music in kidlisp that I can actually listen to while coding without it being annoying.
+    - [] Make it so I can always edit the code / algorithm that makes this music anytime it is playing...
+(This could be done through having kidlisp in a separate window or buffer / audio-out only version of ac running.)
+    - [] Or this could be one of the first applications of the kidlisp gui.

 *** call ***
   - [] Calling would function like a walkie talkie.